 A: This is a reasonable possibility.
 However, you should not let it prevent you from engaging in the classes that you are passionate about and learning subjects more deeply in order to set yourself up for success in college.
 Adapting to the new testing formats and environments might be a logistical challenge, for sure.
 But think about how many classes you might take that will be webcast, or when you will need to use online portals to submit assignments to professors; gaining the skills and resilience needed to deal with these potential obstacles will be a huge benefit later on.
 “C’est la vie!”

 There you have it.
 I personally took a handful of AP classes in high school and found that they were well worth it.
 Not only did I knock out a few requirements before I even got to college, but I also thrived on the focused environment of studying with other self-motivated students, which inspired me to work harder in all my classes.
 It also introduced me to some of my all-time favorite teachers, who became mentors over the course of an intense semester.
 For more advice and tips on AP classes, check out this post from our expert counselor Jennifer.

 Step outside your comfort zone.
 Go for the gold!

+Even if there aren’t any AP classes that relate to your intended major, it’s still a topic to consider when choosing classes.
 Want to talk to a counselor for more personalized, one-on-one advice on how to strategize for your upcoming school year?
 Talk to one of our enrollment experts today to get started.
 We’ll review your current profile, get you matched to a counselor, and help you organize your college journey.